Build guide

 Use the handy guide to do your one-time calibration.

 drive it in some more, over and over.
-This is the only way you'll be able to reuse the plastic threads next time you
+This is the best way to ensure you can reuse the plastic threads.

 Note for the armchair experts who cry about ferrules